Learn how to organize your digital pictures. The bridge between digital camera and computer.

-Image metadata can travel wherever your image travels.
 Now that I have explained the different types of image metadata there is one more question to answer: how does this image metadata end up in your image files?
 This article will explain the road very frequently traveled by image metadata.
 From your camera to your computer and back to your image file, image metadata becomes connected to each image and this way becomes PORTABLE.

 From camera to the memory card.

 When you take a picture, the image pixels are being saved to the memory card by your camera.
 In addition, your camera attaches EXIF information to each image file that it saves.
-Technical information like: camera model, ISO value and apperture value are saved along with each image.
+Technical information like: camera model, ISO value and aperture value are saved along with each image.
 This way you can see all this information when you view each image in your software.

 The road traveled by image metadata from camera to computer